Table of contents

 Vets

-It is also a good idea to provide your vet with an emergency contact, such as another family member or friend who can help with any emergency arrangements.
+It is also a good idea to provide your vet with an emergency contact, such as another family member or friend, who can help with any emergency arrangements.

 Multi-dog environment

-Many dogs will act differently when they are around other dogs all the time, especially as it is very unlikely that they will be to sharing things like their bed.
+Many dogs will act differently when they are around other dogs all the time, especially as it is very unlikely that they will be sharing things like their bed.

 Some dogs also start showing signs of resource gardening as they are not used to sharing food and fear they will miss out.